Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 hair growth patterns, species,.; are immune system response cleaning air through /bongs|air filters|plants|../ = terraforming premature birth just needs patience; mother can drag baby back in, and baby can breathe through ambilical chord; it's like fruit, where it's better to wait for it to drop off on it's own; /baby|mother|baby-mother|mother-baby|observer paradox|../ mentality; mother must reduce support, baby must self-support, development,..
-3d hoop never misses; sex harness, acting stunts, disability, mission training,..
+3d hoop never misses; sex harness, acting stunts, disability, mission training, spiderman,..

 every"-thing"'s the name of some"-thing"; god⒮,..
 "bing lee granḋe, the triple s/threat/numeral/; 𝄞 (photonic visual representation of physical sound waves, and the computationalinguistic implementation thereo, therein, thereof, therefrom, therefore, therewith, there, there,..)" (the name of my female computer user interface); the only one i could find c̄ dedicated graphics, even though iprefer amd + ati; they said [3.3,4.2]ghz (the website indicates random chip, and 4.2 is "up to"); hexacore is a sign from the grand calculus of the multiverse, not just one affinity per vm, and change; since other ryzens have integrated graphics, does this have both? it's actually a $300 more laptop in camouflaged disguise!!! :D